mill5james/IoTEdgeMethodVsMessage/README.md

 ### Statistics

-The statisitcs are collected every minute in a background task.
+The statisitcs are collected by the Consumer module every minute in a background task.
 They capture:

 * The total number of message and messages send and received
 * The latency for sending a message or invoking a method from the consumer to the producer (C->P)